arapada/cse15l-lab-reports/index.md

 You should be able to reset your password for that account teehee. **DON'T RESET YOUR ACTIVE DIRECTORY PASSWORD unless you actually forgot!!!**

 ## Installing VSCode
 Click on this link to download [VSCode](https://code.visualstudio.com/).
-Make sure to download for Mac or Windows depending on your device.
+Make sure to download for Mac or Windows depending on OS.